POLY has minimum academic performance and attendance requirements. After the first

 Maximum Course Repeats:

-A student may repeat a course only once.
-However, the student may repeat level one
+Generally, students may repeat a course only once.
+However, for level 1, true beginners may repeat twice.

 A student may skip a level if the student provides the minimum score on the TOEFL